Pandora Papers: How will the revelations impact Pakistan's politics? | DW | 05.10.2021

 "One can accuse Khan of taking U-turns on policy, but he has been unflinchingly consistent in his stand on corruption," he said.
 "He will want to ensure that there is a credible investigation of these allegations.
 It's important for domestic politics in Pakistan, and especially with the next scheduled election less than two years away."

-Political analyst Sarfraz believes that few of those named will see repercussions for the leaks.
+Political analyst Sarfraz believes that few of the people named will see repercussions for the leaks.
 "Offshore companies, as long as they're declared under the law, are not illegal.
 Only those who didn't declare them may face some problems," she said.

 Malik also believes that Khan's government will not take an investigation seriously.
 "In Pakistan we know that the best way to postpone action or defer an issue is to create the illusion of accountability by announcing a high-level commission.
 And this isn't the first commission announced by this government," she said.